MicrosoftDocs/windows-dev-docs/hub/apps/design/input/radialcontroller-walkthrough.md

     Notice that the menu is back to its original state.

 ## Step 6: Customize the device haptics

 The Surface Dial, and other wheel devices, can provide users with haptic feedback corresponding to the current interaction (based on either click or rotation).

 In this step, we show how you can customize haptic feedback by associating our slider and toggle switch controls and using them to dynamically specify haptic feedback behavior.
 For this example, the toggle switch must be set to on for feedback to be enabled while the slider value specifies how often the click feedback is repeated.

 > [!NOTE]
 > Haptic feedback can be disabled by the user in the **Settings** >  **Devices** > **Wheel** page.

 1. Open the App.xaml.cs file.
-2. Find the code marked with the title of this step ("Step 6: Customize the device haptics").
+2. Find the code marked with the title of this step: `Step 6: Customize the device haptics`.
 3. Comment the first and third lines ("MainPage_Basic" and "MainPage") and uncomment the second ("MainPage_Haptics").

     ``` csharp
     rootFrame.Navigate(typeof(MainPage_Basic), e.Arguments);
     rootFrame.Navigate(typeof(MainPage_Haptics), e.Arguments);
     rootFrame.Navigate(typeof(MainPage), e.Arguments);
     ```

 4. Open the MainPage_Haptics.xaml file.
-5. Find the code marked with the title of this step ("\<!-- Step 6: Customize the device haptics -->").
+5. Find the code marked with the title of this step: `<!-- Step 6: Customize the device haptics -->`")`.
 6. Uncomment the following lines.
 (This UI code simply indicates what haptics features are supported by the current device.)

     ```xaml
     <StackPanel x:Name="HapticsStack"